hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 How is it supposed to evolve Yii2 project?
 Choose suitable extensions and plug them in with composer.
 Then you find example config for the extension in it's README and copy this example into your application config.
 Oops...
 You cook copypasta again!
 It can make troubles in many ways, e.g. in a big project many extensions can be used &mdash; application config becomes just huge and unreadable.
 This is the problem number two.

+I cover these problems together because they are closely related.
-How are these probles related?
-You solve first with separating reusable code and turning it into an extension.
-And you've got second problem &mdash; extension needs config.
+First one can be solved by separating reusable code and turning it into an extension.
+But then you've got second problem &mdash; extension needs config.

 These problems are most acute for repeated projects when you have to deploy many/several similar projects with big/small changes.
 But removing copypasta and code reuse never hurt anyone.